simonpenel/light_phylogeny/README.md

 # Formats:

-phyloXML, recPhyloXML, rooted newick (NHX balises will not be considered).
+phyloXML, recPhyloXML, rooted newick (NHX tags will not be considered).

 # Output examples